ClaraPilven/doctolib/README.md

 # Requirements

 beautifulsoup (`aptitude install python3-bs4`)

 make sure that the fr_FR.utf8 locales are installed

 # doctolib

-This script checks every x seconds (between 10 and 60 seconds) whether an appointement for a doctor is free before a set date.
+This script checks every given minutes (by default 10) whether an appointement for a doctor is free before a set date.

-If a date has been freed, it will send a mail to tell the user.
+If a date has been freed, it will send a mail to tell the receivers of the mail.

-Currently works with the university of lille 3 mails but can be easily changed to work with any smtps compatible mail server.

-Usage :
+To use, complete the config file with the different entries:
+- The sender mail.
+- The sender password (on google, you will need to activate the access to less secure Apps).
+- The receivers mail.
+- The URL (explained a little lower).
+- The limit date you want the appointement to be available.
+- The log file name (by default log.txt).
+- The message that will be sent by mail (You will have to change the mails inside).

+After, on a console, just run
 ```
-usage: doctolib.py [-h] -t TO -f SENDER -d DATE -u URL

-optional arguments:
-  -h, --help            show this help message and exit
-  -t TO, --to TO        set the mail of the receiver
-  -f SENDER, --from SENDER
-                        set the mail of the sender
-  -d DATE, --date DATE  format : dd-mm-yyyy.
-Sets the date before which we
-                        send a mail
-  -u URL, --url URL     set the url to check
+usage: python3 doctolib.py
 ```

 # To run in the background

 To suspend : `Ctrl Z`

 To start in background : `bg %[job]`